ahnguyen17/CompassAI/memory-bank/progress.md

 - Updated the frontend model selector to clearly indicate vision capabilities.
 - The `ChatMessage` model already had a suitable `fileInfo` structure, simplifying backend changes for file metadata storage.
 - Corrected variable initialization order and API payload formatting in `chatMessages.js` to prevent runtime errors when handling vision models.
+- Refactored frontend image URL construction to correctly use the base server URL without the API path prefix.